Roman Monuments, Cathedral of St. Peter and Church of Our Lady in Trier UNESCO World Heritage Site

 Can I buy tickets online?

-Ticket purchasing options may be available online, allowing you to secure your entrance in advance.
-Visit the official website for more information.
+Ticket purchasing options may vary.
+Check the official website for current information.

 Are there restrooms and cafes?